Stable isomorphism and strong Morita equivalence of operator algebras: Strong TRO equivalence and strong -equivalence

 \begin{corollary} Suppose $A$ and $B$ are operator algebras which are strongly $\Delta $-equivalent.
 Then their diagonals $\Delta (A)=A\cap A^*, \;\;\;\Delta (B)=B\cap B^*$ are strongly $\Delta $- equivalent. \end{corollary}

-We remark that the diagonal $\Delta (A)$ of an operator algebra $A$ can be trivial.
-Thus, such an algebra can't be strongly $\Delta $-equivalent with an algebra $B$ whose diagonal is nontrivial.

-\begin{theorem} Suppose that $A$ and $B$ are strongly $\Delta $-equivalent operator algebras with contractive approximate identities.
-Then $A$ and $B$ are BMP-strongly Morita equivalent. \end{theorem} \begin{proof} Let $H$ and $ K$ be Hilbert spaces such that $A\subset B(H)$ and $ B\subset B(K)$.
+\begin{theorem} Suppose that $A$ and $B$ are strongly $\Delta $-equivalent operator algebras with contractive approximate identities (cai's).
+Then $A$ and $B$ are strongly Morita equivalent in the sense of Blecher, Muhly and Paulsen, \cite{bmp}. \end{theorem} \begin{proof} Let $H$ and $ K$ be Hilbert spaces such that $A\subset B(H)$ and $ B\subset B(K)$.
 Assume that there exists a norm closed TRO $D\subset B(H, K)$ such that

 Set

 Since $B D D^*\subset B$, we have

 So $ U$ is a $ B-A$ bimodule.
 Similarly, we can prove that $ V$ is an $ A-B$ bimodule.